moudev/markdown-it-list-marker/README.md

 # markdown-it-list-marker

 markdown-it plugin to create list with custom markers.
+The item list can be divided by a string or an array of strings.

+Check `test/index.test.js` to see examples of the plugin configuration.

 ## Prerequisites